Players can run backwards with the ball in rugby but it’s usually a bad tactic.

 What should have happened

 Time was up before Jones took his kick.
-This means that Murphy just had to touch the ball down or get it out of play immediately.
+All Geordan Murphy had to do was to touch the ball down or get it out of play immediately.
+That would be the end of the game.

 A good option here was to catch the ball, turn, and run backwards over the end goal area as if the hounds of hell were chasing.